Trust Me, I'm a Doctor (TV series): Original series

 The original series of the show ran for four series between 1996 and 1999.
 A book by Hammond, also entitled Trust Me, I'm a Doctor accompanied the series.
 The message of both book and series was that doctors were not infallible and you should learn as much about your own healthcare as possible.
 The series was broadcast after Hammond assisted in exposing systemic problems in the NHS that led to poor results for child heart surgery in Britain.

-New series
+Later series

-The new series sets out to provide viewers with the evidence behind health claims made in the media in order to allow them to make their own health decisions.
-The series website provides links and further information to allow viewers to read the evidence for themselves in more depth.
-The first episode of the 2013 series had an audience of over 3 million viewers, and gained the highest audience figures for a factual programme on the channel, and was recommissioned.
+The later series set out to provide viewers with the evidence behind health claims made in the media in order to allow them to make their own health decisions.
+The series website provided links and further information to allow viewers to read the evidence for themselves in more depth.
+The first episode of the 2013 series had an audience of over 3 million viewers, and gained the highest audience figures for a factual programme on the channel; the series was recommissioned repeatedly until series 9.